atomisthq/docs/docs/developer/index.md

 ## Concepts

 In your own SDM, you have many tools available to automate your organization or team's software development (including delivery).
-To provide all the options, while making the common work easier, we give you a few layers of abstraction.
+To provide all the options, while making the common work easier, we layer some abstractions.

-![Layers of libraries: Atomist Service talks to automation-client, which underlies SDM, which underlies all the packs](img/layers-of-libs.png)
+![Layers of libraries: Atomist Service talks to automation-client, which underlies SDM, which underlies all the packs, including sdm-pack-aspect which is the focus of org-vizualizer](img/layers-of-libs.png)

 The Atomist service provides triggering, [chat integration](../user/slack.md), and a [GraphQL interface](graphql.md) to events and the context around them.
 Your software delivery machine connects to that service.
 This connection is handled in the `@atomist/automation-client` [library][npm-automationclient].
 That library works in terms of commands (which people trigger from chat) and events.
 It also interfaces with source control; it clones repositories, makes commits, pushes them, etc.